|File Name||File Type||File Size|

 Current students can process payments 24 hours per day, 7 days per week through the University's online payments site.
 You will require a current logon ID and password to enter this site.

 Payments can be made using your Visa or Mastercard.

 Charles Sturt University's online payments site is a secure site which is encrypted for your security.
-For more information about our site, click here.
+More information about our site.

 Charles Sturt University is a BPay merchant and can accept payments using this method.
 For more information about BPay, click here.

 If you believe you are due a refund, please find more information here.

 If you qualify for CSU Alumni membership and have received your membership card, please contact your Student Administration Liaison Officer to have your tuition fees adjusted.
 Once your discount has been established on our system, you will continue to receive the discount until your membership expires.

 Salary packaging or salary sacrificing is a mechanism that allows you to reduce the amount of salary considered for PAYG tax (income tax) by electing to receive a portion of your salary as pre tax benefits rather than wages.

 No. Salary packaging may be of benefit to some employees but not others.
 The benefits of salary packaging are dependent on an individual employee’s particular financial circumstances.
 For example, an employee may need to consider whether a reduction in his or her PAYG tax liability is of greater benefit to them than a reduced entitlement to child care benefit.